Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity: Markovian-like and -Markovian maps, and their complementary sets

 \subsection{Building an \(\epsilon\)-Markovian map}

 Let us consider the above definition in more detail.
 Markovian-like maps on \(S\) are therefore those, which for any given product initial state between \(S\), \(E\), and \(E_1\), does not create any correlation (as quantified by the quantum mutual information) between \(S\) and \(E\).
 This parallels the Born-Markov approximation in the ``derivation'' of the dynamics of open quantum systems, where at every time-step, that is much shorter than the typical time required for a nontrivial interaction between the system and its environment, the system is brought back to its initial state and all correlations between the system and the environment are removed.
 The \(\epsilon\)-Markovian maps are introduced in view of the fact that while almost no naturally occurring physical map is Markovian-like, there may be members of important families of maps that violate the criterion for being Markovian-like only ``slightly'', in the sense of creating only a small amount of quantum mutual information for all time.
 Let us immediately provide an example of such a map, albeit an artificial one.
 Consider a qubit \(S\) interacting with an ``environment'' \(E\) which is also a qubit, and a bigger environment \(E_1\) consisting of a large number of qubits.
 Initially, the state of the entire system is \(|0\rangle_S |0\rangle_E |00 \ldots \rangle_{E_1}\).
 A unitary \(U_{SE}(1)\) acts on \(SE\) to transform the state of \(SE\) to \(|\psi\rangle_{SE}=\alpha |00\rangle + \sqrt{1-|\alpha|^2}|11\rangle\), where \(\alpha\) is a real number such that \(I_Q(|\psi\rangle_{SE}) = \epsilon\), for a previously chosen, possibly small, fixed real number \(\epsilon \in [0,2]\).
-To unambiguously define the unitary, we will need to settle on its action on the remaining three-dimensional space.
+The joint system is four dimensional, hence defining the unitary on one particular basis will give rise to an infinite number of possibilities to define its action on the remaining three basis vectors.
+To unambiguously define the unitary, we will need to settle on its action on the remaining three basis vectors.
 We assume that this has been done.
 After this step, a swap operator acts on the qubit \(E\) and a single qubit of \(E_1\), so that the whole system is now

 where the superscript \(r\) denotes a qubit of the environment \(E_1\), while the superscript \(\bar{r}\) denotes its complement.
 This entire evolution, viz. the action of the unitary \(U_{SE}(1)\) and the swap operator, is to be considered as a single time-step.
 The state of \(SE\) after this time step is \((|\alpha|^2 |0\rangle \langle 0| + (1-|\alpha|^2) |1\rangle \langle 1|)_S \otimes (|0\rangle \langle 0|)_E\).
 In the next time-step, we act with \(U_{SE}(\epsilon_1) = \exp{(i\epsilon_1 H_{SE})}\), to create the state \(\rho_{SE}\), where \(U_{SE}(1) = \exp{(i H_{SE}})\), and where \(\epsilon_1\) is chosen so that \(I_Q(\rho_{SE}) \leq \epsilon\).
 After this operation and still remaining within the same time-step, we swap the state of \(E\) with the state of a qubit of \(E_1\) that is still in \(|0\rangle\).
 This second time-step is repeated again and again.
 We are assuming that \(E_1\) has enough qubits to do these repetitions.
 We find that the construction of the dynamics is such that the quantum mutual information is never more than \(\epsilon\), and thus, the above definition leads us to call it an \(\epsilon\)-Markovian map.
 In the entire construction of the map, we did not make any assumption that required us to go beyond quantum mechanics.
 We will discuss more about these issues later in the paper.